pstaender/neo4jmapper/README.md

   });
 ```

-You can commit / rollback all open transactions with:
+Commit or rollback all open transactions with:

 ```js
   Transaction.commitAll(cb);